NikitaFeodonit/CMaker_Boost/README.md

 Some docs see in a source code.
 There is also an example with README with the build commands for the different systems.

 Building is tested on the Linux, Android.
-Other systems are in a progress.
+Other systems are not tested.

 #### Tested configurations: